goonwolf666/LoadingScreensMod/README.md

 # Basic DayZ Loading-Screens Mod for v1.29 :dizzy:
-DayZ loading screens mod that uses imagesets created with either [Strykar86's Imageset Editior](https://github.com/Strykar86/DayZ-Imageset-Editor) or [WoozyMasta's imageset-packer tool](https://github.com/WoozyMasta/imageset-packer).
+DayZ loading screens mod that uses imagesets created with [Strykar86's Imageset Editior](https://github.com/Strykar86/DayZ-Imageset-Editor).
 This approach avoids the washed-out alpha issues that popped up in v1.29.
 This is set up to select one of 12 images as a background to the server loading / queue / countdown screens.